Dairese Gary

-Dairese Layton Gary (born October 21, 1988, pronounced da-REECE) is an American professional basketball player.
-He played college basketball at New Mexico, where he was named First-team All-MWC in 2010 and 2011.
+Dairese Layton Gary (born October 21, 1988, pronounced da-REECE) is a former American professional basketball player.
+He played college basketball at New Mexico, where he was named first-team All-MWC in 2010 and 2011.

 High school career

-Gary attended Concord High School in Elkhart, Indiana, lettering in two sports, basketball and football.
-During his junior year at Concord, Gary led the team to the sectional title, averaging 22.3 point per game, four rebounds per game and two assists per game while guiding Concord to a 22–2 record.
-During his senior year, he led Concord back to another winning record, 13–7, while compiling 21.8 points per game, 4.3 rebounds, 3.9 assists and 1.8 steals per game.
+Gary attended Concord High School in Elkhart, Indiana, lettering in basketball and football.
+During his junior year at Concord, Gary led the team to the sectional title, averaging 22.3 points, four rebounds, and two assists per game while guiding Concord to a 22–2 record.
+During his senior year, he led Concord back to another winning record, 13–7, while compiling 21.8 points, 4.3 rebounds, 3.9 assists and 1.8 steals per game.
 He shot 56.3% from the floor, 34.7% from three-point range and 69.0% from the foul line during his senior season.
-He finish his high school career at Concord scoring 1,330 points (ninth all-time at Concord) and as a two-time first team all-area selection, enough to garner a three-star rating from Scout.com.
+He finished his high school career scoring 1,330 points (ninth all-time at Concord) and as a two-time first team all-area selection, enough to garner a three-star rating from Scout.com.
 He verbally committed to play for Steve Alford at Iowa as a sophomore, but signed a letter of intent at New Mexico after Alford was hired at the school.
 "I don't know much about (New Mexico), I know it's warm," he said.
-Gary's nickname is "Little Bus” because of al resemblance to former NFL running back Jerome “The Bus” Bettis.
+Gary's nickname is "Little Bus” because of a resemblance to former NFL running back Jerome “The Bus” Bettis.

 College career

 Freshman year, 2007–2008

 Gary started the last 28 games as the team's point guard, the most starts at from a freshman at point guard in nearly ten years.
-Gary led the Lobos in assists (as well as being eighth in the Mountain West Conference and first among all MWC newcomers), and second on the team in steals.
+Gary led the Lobos in assists (as well as being eighth in the Mountain West Conference and first among all MWC newcomers) and was second on the team in steals.
 Gary posted a season-high 18 points in an 80–63 victory over Texas Tech on December 15, connecting on all four of his 3-point attempts.
 On February 13, 2008, he scored 12 points in a 73–63 win at San Diego State.
-Due to his freshman success, CollegeHoops.net named Gary and honorable mention High-Major All-Freshman after helping the J. R. Giddens-led team to a 24–9 record, including a NIT berth.
+Due to his freshman success, CollegeHoops.net named Gary and honorable mention High-Major All-Freshman after helping the J. R. Giddens-led team to a 24–9 record, including an NIT berth.